Document Accessibility

 Before you submit your document, apply the appropriate style to all major headings except the title of your disquisition and the major heading for the Table of Contents; see the next section for additional considerations on formatting the title of your disquisition and the Table of Contents major heading.

 There are two major headings in your document that must be formatted as major headings but should not appear in your Table of Contents: the title of your disquisition and the major heading for the Table of Contents itself.
-If you have set the title of your disquisition or the Table of Contents major heading to be in the same style as other major headings in your document, they will appear in your Table of Contents the next time it is updated.
-To resolve this issue, use the method below to create a new unlisted major heading style and apply it to these elements.
+If you have set either of these elements to be in the same style as other major headings in your document, they will appear in your Table of Contents the next time it is updated.
+While you can manually delete them from the Table of Contents, we recommend the following to avoid potential issues.

 In order to set the title of your disquisition and the major heading for the Table of Contents to outline level 1, you can:

-2. Manually set the title of your disquisition and the major heading for the Table of Contents to be outline level 1.
+2. Manually set the title of your disquisition and the major heading for the Table of Contents to be outline level 1, or

-To create this new style, click the title of your disquisition, then expand the style pane (double arrow at the right of the pane) and choose "Create a style" or open the styles window using CTRL+ALT+SHIFT+S and clicking the "A+" button at the bottom left.
+To create a new style, click anywhere within the title of your disquisition, then expand the style pane (double arrow at the right of the pane) and choose "Create a style"; alternatively, you can open the styles window using CTRL+ALT+SHIFT+S and clicking the "A+" button at the bottom left.
 In the new style dialog box:

 1. Give the style a name you will remember, such as "NDSU X: UNLISTED MAJOR HEADING".